WeileiZeng/CSS-Code-Database/README.md

 When doing research related to CSS codes, small samples codes are needed to get quick result or to construct product codes.
 A database for codes with various parameters will ease this process a lot.

 ## Data download folder:
-The folder `codes` only have sample codes.
-For more data and other versions, please download from [Google Drive](i1/n6/k4/n6k4d1-x1z1dx1dz1-1Gx.mm)
+The folder `codes` only have enough codes ot generate the table.
+For more codes with duplicated parameters and other versions, please download from release page or Google Drive

 https://drive.google.com/drive/folders/1Ju3D4Yif_sBxDkR-sW2LkfWtnPXHSpSU?usp=sharing